 - Waterlines must be purged daily prior to treating patients, with no attachments to the waterline for two minutes or according to MIFUs.
 Waterlines must be purged for a minimum of 20 seconds following patient care. - Disinfect the outside of exposed water bottles during operatory disinfection unless MIFUs state otherwise.
 Water bottles should be handled with clean hands or clean gloves.
 Avoid touching the pickup tube.
-If the pickup tube becomes contaminated from handling, clean it with a disinfectant that is safe for intraoral use such as the office disinfectant according to unit MIFUs before replacing the water bottle. - Continuous and intermittent (shock) disinfection of the water supply must follow equipment and water maintenance product MIFUs.
-This step cannot be achieved using direct plumbing supply (city or town water supply - Waterline heaters must not be used in a dental unit or in dental equipment. - Dead legs in building plumbing and dental units should be identified and clamped. - Follow MIFUs for end of day or extendedabsence-waterline-shut-down-procedures.
+If the pickup tube becomes contaminated from handling, clean it with a disinfectant that is safe for intraoral use according to unit MIFUs before replacing the water bottle. - Continuous and intermittent (shock) disinfection of the water supply must follow equipment and water maintenance product MIFUs.
+This step cannot be achieved using direct plumbing supply (city or town water supply) - Waterline heaters must not be used in a dental unit or in dental equipment. - Dead legs in building plumbing and dental units should be identified and clamped. - Follow MIFUs for end of day or extended-absence waterline shut-down procedures.